 An interesting thing about the garden is that the garden was abandoned due to Goitre, a disease that is caused due to lack of Iodine intake.
 The locals started believing that the water and air of Pinjore have got contaminated and they left the beautiful place to never come back.
 Later during the Patiala dynasty rule, the garden was revived and reformed.
 Legends also have it that the Pandavas from the epic Mahabharata also stayed here during ‘vanvaas’ (exile).

-Pinjore city consists of an array of traditional shops and complexes ranging from clothing to gifts item to artifacts.
+3. Shopping in Pinjore.
+Pinjore city consists of an array of traditional shops and complexes ranging from clothing to gifts item to artefacts.
 One may explore the market of Pinjore city for souvenirs and home decor items made from wood and other natural elements.
 Apart from that one may also buy traditional Haryanvi dresses and ornaments such as dhoti kurta, kurta lehenga, juttis and kathla a traditional neckpiece that the local women wear.

 Pinjore Garden is a popular tourist destination that is visited not just by domestic tourists but also by foreigners.
 You too can arrive here to witness this massive and mesmerising garden via different modes of transportation such as roadways, railways or airways.
 From Delhi, Mumbai, Kolkata, and Bengaluru the distance to Pinjore Garden is approx. 250, 1,600, 1,700, and 2,400 km respectively.
 Listed below are some best travel options that you may consider if planning a visit to Pinjore Garden.